dylang/npm-check/README.md

 Screenshots are [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/) (Attribution-ShareAlike).

 ***
-_Generated using [grunt-readme](https://github.com/assemble/grunt-readme) with [grunt-templates-dylang](https://github.com/dylang/grunt-templates-dylang) on Sunday, April 3, 2016._
+_Generated using [grunt-readme](https://github.com/assemble/grunt-readme) with [grunt-templates-dylang](https://github.com/dylang/grunt-templates-dylang) on Thursday, April 7, 2016._
 _To make changes to this document look in `/templates/readme/`